 and closest to your legs onto the rim.
 With both hands moving downward

-to your legs) onto the wheel all the way around.
-If it wont fit
+closest to your legs) onto the wheel all the way around.
+If it wont

-onto the rim, check that the valve is inside the tire, not trapped beneath
+fit onto the rim, check that the valve is inside the tire, not trapped

 3. With one bead in place, tuck the tube fully inside the tire and on top of the rim, which will cause the other bead to rest flush against the rim.
 Work this bead on, starting at the valve as you did with the first.
 You may have to push the valve into the tire to provide clearance for the bead.
 Once youve got it started, work your hands away from the valve pressing the bead onto the rim around the wheel.

 4. With a few inches of bead left to pop onto the rim, the tire will resist.
 Let all the air out.
 Crouch and rest the wheel on your knee to have something to push against.
 Now, hold the bead in place with one hand and with your stronger hand, push down to roll the stubborn section onto the rim with the heel of your hand (main photo).
 But dont try to pop it on all at once.
 Install an inch at a time, moving your hand along until youve fully installed the tire.
 Got it?
 Way to go!!

 Place your pump on the valve and inflate the tire.
 To prevent valve damage,

 brace it by wrapping a finger behind a spoke (photo left) so youre

 pushing against your hand, not the valve.
 Inflate the tire until its

 just firm (not fully inflated).
 At this point, inspect the tire to make